Jihad0r/dashboardTask/README.md

 🙌 Contributing
 Pull requests and stars are welcome.
 For major changes, please open an issue first to discuss what you’d like to change.

+You can login with this

+email: john.doe@gmail.com
+password: Password123!

 👨‍💻 Author
 Jihad Orabi
 GitHub: @Jihad0r